pagkly/Zed/Investopedia3/Plowback Ratio.md

 Plowback Ratio
 ## What is the Plowback Ratio?

 The plowback ratio is a [fundamental analysis](https://www.investopedia.com/terms/f/fundamentalanalysis.asp) ratio that measures how much earnings are retained after dividends are paid out.
-It is most often referred to as the [retention ratio](https://www.investopedia.com/terms/r/retentionratio.asp).
+It is most often referred to as the [[retention ratio]](https://www.investopedia.com/terms/r/retentionratio.asp).
 The opposite metric, measuring how much in dividends are paid out as a percentage of earnings, is known as the payout ratio.

 ## The Formula for the Plowback Ratio Is

 The plowback ratio is calculated by subtracting the quotient of the annual dividends per share and earnings per share (EPS) from 1.
-On the other hand, it can be calculated by determining the leftover funds upon calculating the [dividend payout ratio](https://www.investopedia.com/terms/d/dividendpayoutratio.asp).
+On the other hand, it can be calculated by determining the leftover funds upon calculating the [[dividend payout ratio]](https://www.investopedia.com/terms/d/dividendpayoutratio.asp).

 Retention Ratio\=Net Income − DividendsNet Income\\text{Retention Ratio}=\\frac{\\text{Net Income } -\\text{ Dividends}}{\\text{Net Income}}